-Sylva Nova and Reforest'Action invite you to participate in the restoration of burned forests in Portugal in the municipalities of Marvao & Meda!
+Sylva Nova and Reforest'Action propose you to participate in the restoration of burnt forests in Portugal on the communes of Marvao & Meda and their surroundings!

 The project at a glance

-- Species planted: maritime pine, chestnut, tauzin oak, faginated oak, glutinous alder, arbutus and cherry
+- Species planted: maritime pine, chestnut, tauzin oak, faginated oak, black alder, strawberry and cherry trees.

 Context and benefits

-The unity of this context reflects well the recurrence of fires in Portugal.
-In August 2018, the country experienced one of the largest forest fires in Monchique, where 26,000 hectares of forests went up in smoke.
-The lack of resources of the owners and the state are often pointed out.
-Indeed, poorly managed forests are more likely to spread flames.
-Global warming is accelerating and these events will increase in number
+The unity of this context reflects the recurrence of fires in Portugal.
+In August 2018 the country experienced one of the largest forest fires, in which 26 000 hectares of forest went up in smoke.
+The lack of means of the owners and the state are often blamed.
+Indeed, forests that are under-managed are more prone to the spread of flames.
+At the same time, climatic disturbances are accelerating and these events will multiply.
+It is therefore important to act.

-Within the Serra de Sao Mamede Natural Park, 12,170 trees are being planted in an area devastated by a fire in 2003.
-The project covers more than 23 hectares and will restore the dynamics of this mountain forest ecosystem.
+In the Serra de Sao Mamede Natural Park, 12,170 trees are being planted in an area devastated by a fire in 2003.
+The project covers more than 23 hectares and will help to restore a dynamic to this mountain forest ecosystem.

-This area is desert and the massifs that populated this rocky land were devastated in 2016 by a fire.
-Regeneration is very insufficient in this very rocky area.
-The planting of 11,467 trees on an area of about 24 hectares will help to revive the population.
+This area is desert and the massifs that populated these rocky lands were devastated in 2016.
+Regeneration is very insufficient on this very rocky area.
+The planting of 11,467 trees on an area of about 24 hectares will help to revive the stand.

 The forests in this region were mostly populated by eucalyptus trees.
 This fast-growing, highly flammable species is sought after by the paper industry and therefore represents a significant source of income for the local population.
 7,378 trees are planted on 2.37 hectares.
 The area was affected by fires in 2017.